You are here -> Thought!

 Thought!
 V1.2 fixes a couple of minor bugs and introduces a check for updates.
 To perform an update simply overwrite the old files with the new ones.

 Thought!
 V2.1 fixes a couple more bugs and makes minor changes to make Thought! a bit more usable.
 To perform an update simply overwrite the old files with the new ones.
 An option is provided in 'Preferences' to check for updates on startup.
 Update: Downloads hit 6102 in December 2014, but still no bug reports or comments!
 Anyone interested?

 Thought!
 V3.0 is ready for release but not yet available on the site.
 It incorporates an unlimited Undo/Redo facility for the Programmers Model and enables management of System and Local Subroutines.
-If you are interested in assisting with Beta testing then contact me.

 I may re-introducing an UNDO function for the General Model at some point.
 The original UNDO function disappeared when I removed the macro language in the first Java version.
 The majority of actions do have confirmation prompts (which are enabled and disabled in 'Preferences').